-A U.S. Olympic National Governing Body, Pan American Sport Organization, or Paralympic Sport Organization recognized by the United States Olympic Committee pursuant to the Ted Stevens Olympic and Amateur Sports Act, 36 U.S.C. §§ 220501, et seq..
-This definition shall also apply to the USOPC, or other sports entity approved by the USOPC, when they have assumed responsibility for the management and/or governance of a sport included on the program of the Olympic, Paralympic, Pan-American, or Parapan American Games.
+An amateur sports organization, a high-performance management organization, or a Paralympic sports organization that is certified by the United States Olympic & Paralympic Committee under 36 USC § 220521.
+This definition shall also apply to the USOPC, or other sports entity approved by the USOPC, when they have assumed responsibility for the management or governance of a sport included on the program of the Olympic, Paralympic, Pan-American, or Parapan American Games.
 This would include any organization, member of that organization, or Participant that has subjected itself to the jurisdiction of the Center.